syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxAutoComplete/Creating-ComboBoxAutoComplete.md

  This tutorial illustrates the usage of the ComboBoxAutoComplete control without any external datasource.

-> Note : This is applicable only for VS2005.
+N> This is applicable only for VS2005.

 1. Drag-and-drop a ComboBoxAutoComplete control from the toolbox onto the form.